The Minute Repeater Watch: What It Is & Our Choice Of The Top Ones

-As we’ve seen reflected in the above minute repeater selections, it is when dealing with grand complications that we are able to see how far a particular brand can extend their own boundaries.
+As we’ve seen reflected in the above minute repeater selections, it is when dealing with grand complications that we are able to see how far a particular brand can extend its own boundaries.
 The Royal Oak Offshore Grand Complication, a limited edition of 3, is Audemars Piguet’s way of showing us what they can really do, horologically speaking.

 They’ve taken the Royal Oak Offshore model, a watch known as a premium sports timepiece, and demonstrated how the familiar profile can be completely transformed.

 The case remains almost the same, still coming in at 44mm.
-In this instance, though, its constructed of sandblasted titanium almost throughout.
+In this instance, though, it’s constructed of sandblasted titanium almost throughout.

 The dull hue of the titanium ensures the watch’s sporty essence remains.
-Yet inside lies an undercover beast.
-The sapphire dial reveals the highly-complicated mechanisms of this perpetual calendar chronograph minute repeater.
+Yet, inside lies an undercover beast; the sapphire dial reveals the highly-complicated mechanisms of this perpetual calendar chronograph minute repeater.

 The recent craze around regular Royal Oak models may have led some to forget about AP’s past, one which is permeated by much more interesting complications than just dates or chronographs.

 With the Royal Oak Offshore Grand Complication, Audemars assures watch aficionados that they’ve not forgotten their past.
-And that if anyone is able to fuse the old with the new, and make it absolutely stunning, its the folks from Le Brassus.
+And that if anyone is able to fuse the old with the new, and make it absolutely stunning, it’s the folks from Le Brassus.

 If you’ve enjoyed our guide on the minute repeater complication, make sure to check out our other horological resources below.
 Also, if there’s any special watch model you think should have made our list, make sure to let us know in the comments!